petrmichal0/my-recipe-book/README.md

 - Detailed recipe views with ingredients and preparation steps.
 - Mark recipes as favorites and access them easily.
 - Smooth transitions and animations throughout the app.
-- Responsive UI for both Android and iOS.
+- Responsive UI for Android.

 ## Installation (for Development)